Allar/ue5-style-guide/README.md

 Being able to tell someone to open a specific map without having to explain where it is is a great time saver and general 'quality of life' improvement.
 It is common for levels to be within sub-folders of `Maps`, such as `Maps/Campaign1/` or `Maps/Arenas`, but the most important thing here is that they all exist within `/Content/Project/Maps`.

 This also simplifies the job of cooking for engineers.
 Wrangling levels for a build process can be extremely frustrating if they have to dig through arbitrary folders for them.
 If a team's maps are all in one place, it is much harder to accidentally not cook a map in a build.
-It also simplifies lighting build scripts as well QA processes.
+It also simplifies lighting build scripts as well as QA processes.

 <a name="2.5"></a>
 <a name="structure-core"></a>